davidhq/CodeLintEslint/README.md

 Author of this composite package only provided some glue in a few hours / now turning into days (a lot of experimentation, blog posts and dead ends...), this is hard work of many people, in total 8145+ files here... and a few days of gluing it all together in a non-fragile and efficient way.

-"__Centralized__" means: on your own machine... one true source of what your JavaScript should look like ... before tackling this kind of new setup, I had config files and libraries all around my computer and I could not implement any changes or upgrades to the system (like adding `Svelte` support) **at all**.
-I barely got enough willpower to figure out how I have set up this thing one year ago, just to dismantle it and create this package which is clear, future-proof and should work as expected.
+"__Centralized__" means: on your own machine... one true source of what your JavaScript should look like ... before tackling this kind of new setup, I had config files and libraries all around my computer and I could not implement any changes or upgrades to the system (like adding `Svelte` support) at all.

-## Now back to the real thing:

-# Very centralized setup for very pretty JavaScript 🚀
+# Centralized setup for pretty and correct JavaScript 🚀

-Goals:

-To establish two aspects:
+Goals - to establish:

 - linting (showing visually where code could be better) (via [ESLint](https://eslint.org), of course)
 - rewriting code by pre-programmed standards (via [Prettier](https://prettier.io), of course)